thuitafaith/hood/README.md

 ## Description

-> An application that user can upload pictures see their profiles,follower other users,view and comment on their photos.
+> A web application that allows you to be in the loop about everything happening in your neighborhood.

 ## Specifications